Orchard Village: Construction issues

 Since its construction, Orchard Village has been beset with problems of build quality and estate management which have been widely reported in the media, in particular by The Romford Recorder.

 In late 2015 onwards, residents who purchased affordable homes from Circle Housing, as either freeholders or shared ownership leaseholders, complained of numerous build quality issues including continual leaks, thermal discomfort, electrical faults and high bills.
 In early 2016 many residents discovered that homes were not insulated and began a process to complain to the authorities involved, Havering Building Control, Circle Housing, the HCA and Mayor of London's office.
 It was discovered that the Energy Performance Certificates bore no relation to the energy bills from a "locked in" supplier.
 On average, home owners are experiencing 3-5 more in costs to the EPCs.
 Many of the residents are awaiting insulation to be installed into their homes.
 Gardens are not draining, killing the grass.

 There has been back flowing of raw sewage into the shower trays and the kitchens.
 There is a stench from hydrogen sulphide and dangerously high levels of methane, gases that cause migraine and respiratory diseases.
 It is proposed that these are leaking from the nearby landfill site.

 Residents have been angered by the HCA and GLA's refusal to examine evidence of resident's exposure to Cat 1 Hazards such as mould and damp, leaving vulnerable individuals, such as disabled children, hospitalised.
 Circle's poor management has been exposed and widely reported in the press, with residents citing long delays in repairs.

 Transport

-The estate is served by the 365 bus.
+The estate is served by London Buses route 365.
 Bus blinds were altered from Mardyke Estate to Orchard Village in 2013.
-It is operated by Stagecoach East London.